Affiliate links on Android Authority may earn us a commission. Learn more.

-- There will soon be a Google Podcasts app on the Google Play Store.
+You’ll soon see a Google Podcasts app on the Play Store (Update: Google spills the beans)

 However, 9to5Google spotted some information at the end of May that pointed to Google integrating a podcast feature into the official Google Android app.
 Now, today, the same publication found that there will also be a dedicated Google Podcasts app on the Play Store.